How Do You Split The Pot In A Poker Game?

-When players have the same five-card hand, or during games like high-low where certain hands can take parts of the pot, then the spot has to be split: divided into halves or even smaller parts so different players can take their winnings.
-At casinos, dealers do this for you, but at home games, you'll need to manage the pots, the math, and the winnings yourself.
+When players have the same five-card hand, or during games like high-low where certain hands can take parts of the pot, the pot has to be split.

 Pots get split in a variety of situations:

-The most common example of this is quartering: two players have the same low hand, but one has a better high hand.
-So they split the low, and one player takes the high, so that one player gets 75% of the whole pot and the other gets 25%--a quarter.
-But it’s not uncommon for three or more players to play for the same high or low, so players might get one sixth or one eighth or an even smaller fraction of the pot, while one player ends up take two-thirds of five eights for themselves.
+The most common instance of high-low split pots is quartering: two players have the same low hand, but one has a better high hand.
+So they split the low, and one player takes the high, so one player gets 75% of the whole pot and the other gets 25%, a quarter.
+But it’s not uncommon for three or more players to play for the same high or low, so players might get one-sixth or one-eighth or an even smaller fraction of the pot, while one player ends up taking two-thirds of five-eighths for themselves.

 When one player is all in, they can win the main pot: the pot that every active player can theoretically win.
 But other players can continue betting amongst each other by placing their chips into a side pot: a pot that only some active players can win.
-And yes, sometimes the side pots can get even bigger than the main one!
+Sometimes the side pots can get even bigger than the main one!

 In these cases, the key is remembering who can win each pot.
 At casinos, this is simple enough, since the dealer sorts out each pot.
-But at home games, it’s crucial to remember who can win each pot: every player can win the main pot, including the player who went all in first; then the next side pot can be won by everyone who could match the next all-in bet; and so on and so on.
-If it sounds complicated, don’t be afraid to take extra steps to sort it out--if you play a lot of Omaha High-Low, you might consider keeping a pad and paper at the table!
+But at home games, it’s crucial to remember who can win each pot: every player can win the main pot, including the player who went all in first; then the next side pot can be won by everyone who could match the next all-in bet; and so on.
+If it sounds complicated, don’t be afraid to take extra steps to sort it out.
+Make sure to separate the side pots into their own piles of chips.
+If you play a lot of Omaha High-Low, you might consider keeping a pad and paper at the table!

 Inevitably, there will be a pot that can’t be split evenly: a 5-cent chip that can’t be broken down, or an even number of players will try to split a pot with an odd number of chips in it.